-In its draft SunWater report, the QCA allocated insurance premium costs in water supply schemes based on the HUF, and in distribution systems according to nominal WAEs.3 Seqwater has adopted the same approach.
-Similarly, Seqwater has assigned working capital costs between medium and high priority customers according to the HUF.
+In its draft SunWater report, the QCA allocated insurance premium costs in water supply schemes based on the HUF, and in distribution systems according to nominal WAEs.5 Seqwater has adopted the same approach as the draft report.
+Seqwater acknowledges a different approach was adopted in the final report (50% HUF and 50% nominal WAE), which resulted in medium priority being allocated a greater share of these costs.

+Seqwater has assigned working capital costs between medium and high priority customers proportional to lower bound revenue.